Cuddly Toy (song)

-"Cuddly Toy" is a song by British band Roachford.
+"Cuddly Toy" is a song by the British band Roachford.
 It was the second single taken from their self-titled debut studio album, and was their first chart hit single.
 It was recorded at CBS Recording Studios, Whitfield Street, London over a three-day period between Saturday 19 March and Monday 21 March 1988.
 The drums were recorded in Studio 1, with the rest of the instruments recorded in Studio 2.
 The studio engineer was Richard Hollywood.
 The song was produced by Michael H. Brauer, Andrew Roachford and Fayney.
 It was mixed at a later date by Michael H. Brauer.

 Background

 Roachford hadn't initially intended to record or release "Cuddly Toy"; the lyrics and song were considered a band in-joke.
 Roachford's record label, however, had noticed the song and asked the band if they would record it for their upcoming album.
 In an interview, Andrew Roachford recalled:...my album was already finished, and [the label] said "What's this song you keep playing at the end of the set?"... and I remember the A&R guy saying "We love this song, but you can't seriously call it 'Cuddly Toy', and I went "Well if I can't call it that, I would never want to record it, because that's part of what it is", and in the end they kind of went "OK, you can call it that, but now it's never going to be a hit", and they were wrong."